jaredlt/add_to_calendar/README.md

 # AddToCalendar

-A ruby gem to generate 'Add To Calendar' URLs for Google, Apple, Office 365*, Outlook and Yahoo calendars.
+A ruby gem to generate 'Add To Calendar' URLs for Apple, Google, Office 365, Outlook, Outlook.com and Yahoo calendars.

-*Office 365 not yet available

 If this gem brings you some value feel free to buy me a coffee :) [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/P5P71PK9T)